What To Do When You Lose Your Personal Device?

 Check your frequently used online accounts.
 Apart from changing passwords, enhanced security features like being able see recent IP addresses that have recently logged into your account and being able to remotely log out your own account from every known device comes in very handy.

 Take your search online.
-The reaches of the internet is boundless, you might increase your chances of recovery by posting a lost and found notice in an online community.
+The internet offers limitless reach, and you can boost your chances of recovery by posting a detailed lost-and-found notice on online community platforms or forums.

 Do you really need Personal Cyber Insurance?